-The main factor that influences a person’s height is their genetic makeup, or DNA.
-However, many other factors can influence height during development, including nutrition, hormones, and medical conditions.
+The main factor that influences a person’s height is their DNA.
+However, other factors can influence how tall a person grows during development, including hormones, medical conditions, nutrition, and more.

 People usually grow until they reach 18 years of age.
 Before then, a range of environmental factors can affect how tall they become.